cloudfoundry/bpm-release/docs/config.md

 Your startup hook must finish with time to spare before the `monit start` timeout (30s by default).
 We're looking into ways to make this less vague.

+## Privileged Jobs

+Processes can be marked as privileged by setting the `unsafe: {privileged: true}` attribute in their configuration.
+Jobs should almost never use this configuration option as it was only added for jobs which truly need to run as a superuser such as Garden.

+Running a privilieged job removes some of the safeguards which surround a bpm process.
+The full list of effects is:

+* run the job as user `root` and group `root`
+* grant a larger list of privileges (taken from docker's privileged list)
+* allow new privileges to be gained
+* remove seccomp limitations
+* remove masked and readonly paths (still applies to volumes and `/var/vcap/{data,store}`)
+* all mounts have their nosuid option removed